-- (1) Purchase at wholesale medical marijuana from one or more licensed processors; - (2) store medical marijuana obtained from one or more licensed processors in a form described in section 33, and amendments thereto; and - (3) deliver or sell processed medical marijuana to one or more licensed retail dispensaries. - (b) When storing or selling medical marijuana, a licensed distributor shall ensure that such medical marijuana meets the packaging and labeling requirements established by rules and regulations adopted by the secretary of revenue. - (c) When establishing the number of distributor licenses that will be permitted at any one time, the director shall consider the population of this state and the number of patients seeking to use medical marijuana. - New Sec.
-31. (a) Any entity that seeks to dispense at retail medical marijuana shall submit an application for a retail dispensary license in such form and manner as prescribed by the director of alcoholic beverage control.
-A separate license application shall be submitted for each location to be operated by the licensee. - (b) The director shall issue a license to an applicant if: - (1) The criminal history record check conducted pursuant to section 43, and amendments thereto, with respect to the applicant demonstrates the following: - (A) Subject to subparagraph (B), that the individual subject to the criminal history record check requirement has not been convicted of or pleaded guilty to any of the disqualifying offenses as specified in rules and regulations adopted by the secretary of revenue; or - (B) that the disqualifying offense such individual was convicted of or pleaded guilty to is one of the offenses specified in rules and regulations as one that will not disqualify the applicant if the applicant was convicted of or pleaded guilty to the offense more than five years prior to the date the application for licensure is submitted; - (2) the applicant demonstrates that it does not have an ownership or investment interest in or compensation arrangement with a laboratory licensed under section 20, and amendments thereto, or an applicant for such license: - (3) the applicant demonstrates that it does not share any corporate officers or employees with a laboratory licensed under section 20, and amendments thereto, or an applicant for such license; - (4) the applicant demonstrates that it will not violate the provisions of section 42, and amendments thereto; - (5) the applicant has submitted a tax clearance certificate issued by the department of revenue; and

-(6) the applicant meets all other licensure eligibility conditions established in rules and regulations adopted by the secretary and has paid all required fees.

-- (c) The director shall issue not less than 15% of retail dispensary licenses to entities that are owned and controlled by United States citizens who are residents of this state and are members of one of the following economically disadvantaged groups: Blacks or African Americans, American Indians, Hispanics or Latinos and Asians.
+- (1) Purchase at wholesale medical marijuana from one or more licensed processors and cultivators; - (2) store medical marijuana obtained from one or more licensed processors in a form described in section 36, and amendments thereto; and - (3) deliver, package for finale sale or sell processed medical marijuana to one or more licensed retail dispensaries. - (b) When storing or selling medical marijuana, a licensed distributor shall ensure that such medical marijuana meets the packaging and labeling requirements established by rules and regulations adopted by the secretary of revenue

+New Sec.
+34. (a) Any entity that seeks to dispense at retail medical marijuana shall submit an application for a retail dispensary license in such form and manner as prescribed by the director of alcoholic beverage control.
+A separate license application shall be submitted for each location to be operated by the licensee.

+- (b) The director shall issue a license to an applicant if: - (1) The criminal history record check conducted pursuant to section 48, and amendments thereto, with respect to the applicant demonstrates that the applicant is not disqualified from holding a license pursuant to section 20, and amendments thereto; - (2) the applicant demonstrates that it does not have an ownership or investment interest in or compensation arrangement with a laboratory licensed under section 21, and amendments thereto, or an applicant for such license; - (3) the applicant demonstrates that it does not share any corporate officers or employees with a laboratory licensed under section 21, and amendments thereto, or an applicant for such license; - (4) the applicant demonstrates that it will not violate the provisions of section 47, and amendments thereto; - (5) the applicant has submitted a tax clearance certificate issued by the department of revenue; and - (6) the applicant meets all other licensure eligibility conditions established in rules and regulations adopted by the secretary and has paid all required fees. - (c) The director shall issue not less than 15% of retail dispensary licenses to entities that are owned and controlled by United States citizens who are residents of this state and are members of one of the following economically disadvantaged groups: Blacks or African Americans, American Indians, Hispanics or Latinos and Asians.
 If no application or an insufficient number of applications are submitted by such entities that meet the conditions set forth in subsection (b), licenses shall be issued in accordance with subsections (a) and (b). - (d) Each associated, key and support employee of a licensed retail dispensary shall submit an application for an employee license for such employee in such form and manner as prescribed by the director.
 A separate license application shall be submitted for each employee.
-The director shall issue a license to an applicant if all of the following conditions are met: - (1) The criminal history record check conducted pursuant to section 43, and amendments thereto, with respect to the applicant demonstrates the following: - (A) Subject to subparagraph (B), that the individual subject to the criminal history record check requirement has not been convicted of or pleaded guilty to any of the disqualifying offenses as specified in rules and regulations adopted by the secretary of revenue; or - (B) that the disqualifying offense such individual was convicted of or pleaded guilty to is one of the offenses specified in rules and regulations as one that will not disqualify the applicant if the applicant was convicted of or pleaded guilty to the offense more than five years prior to the date the application for licensure is submitted; and - (2) the applicant meets all other licensure eligibility conditions established in rules and regulations adopted by the secretary and has paid all required fees. - (e) A license shall be valid for a period of two years from the date such license is issued and may be renewed by submitting a license renewal application and paying the required fee. - (f) When establishing the number of retail dispensary licenses that will be permitted at any one time, the director shall consider all of the following: - (1) The population of this state; - (2) the number of patients seeking to use medical marijuana; and - 41 (3) the geographic distribution of retail dispensaries in an effort to ensure patient access to medical marijuana. - New Sec.
-32. (a) A retail dispensary licensee may:
+The director shall issue a license to an applicant if all of the following conditions are met: - (1) The criminal history record check conducted pursuant to section 48, and amendments thereto, with respect to the applicant demonstrates that the applicant is not disqualified from holding a license pursuant to section 20, and amendments thereto; and - (2) the applicant meets all other licensure eligibility conditions established in rules and regulations adopted by the secretary of revenue and has paid all required fees. - (e) A license shall be valid for a period of two years from the date such license is issued and may be renewed by submitting a license renewal application and paying the required fee.

+New Sec.
+35. (a) A retail dispensary licensee may: